-- 12.1 A Stage Two Academic Appeal or Complaint shall be upheld where there is evidence that correct procedures were not followed at Stage One. - 12.2 Where a Stage Two Academic Appeal or Complaint is upheld the case shall be referred to the next FACP for consideration in accordance with correct procedures.
-This further consideration will constitute the conclusion of the University's procedures; the subsequent outcome letter will advise the student of their entitlement to contact the Office of the Independent Adjudicator. - 12.2.1 Where the procedural irregularity giving rise to the Stage Two Academic Appeal being upheld relates to a failure by a Board of Examiners to follow the requirements and/ or recommendations of the FACP fully and properly the Chair of the relevant FACP shall be advised that there is no need for a further consideration by the FACP and that the matter has been referred back to the Board of Examiners.
-This further consideration will constitute the conclusion of the University's Regulations; the subsequent outcome letter will advise the student of their entitlement to contact the Office of the Independent Adjudicator. - 12.3 Where there is no evidence that correct procedures have not been followed the Academic Appeal or Complaint shall be rejected and there shall be no further right of Appeal or Complaint within the University. - 12.4 Where 12.3 applies, a Completion of Procedures letter shall be sent to the student by the Academic Services Office or Postgraduate Research Service advising the student of their entitlement to contact the Office of the Independent Adjudicator
+- 12.1 A Stage Two Appeal or Complaint shall be upheld where there is evidence that correct procedure was not followed at Stage One - 12.2 Where a Stage Two Appeal or Complaint is upheld the case shall be referred to the next FACP for consideration in accordance with correct procedures and the case shall be treated in all regulatory respects as though it were at Stage One. - 12.3 Where there is no evidence that correct procedure has not been followed the appeal or complaint shall be rejected and there shall be no further right of appeal or complaint within the University. - 12.4 Where 12.3 applies a completion of procedures letter shall be sent to the student by the relevant Service Office advising the student of their entitlement to contact the Office of the Independent Adjudicator